Older Dogs with Incontinence: What You Need to Know

 When your perfectly trained dog starts having accidents in the house again, it can be frustrating.
 This habit is common among older dogs.
 Getting your dog back to the good old days of no accidents can be a tough journey.
 At some point, you've probably felt like you have tried everything, but your older dog is still peeing in the house.

-The process of re-training a dog with incontinence calls for a lot of patience.
+The process of re-training a senior dog with bowel incontinence calls for a lot of patience.
 A simple way of getting your dog back to its habit of peeing outside the house is through potty training.
 Getting an efficient indoor dog potty is a great way of handling the problem.
 However, don't be too hard on your dog.
 They often feel just as bad about peeing the house, because they know it's not what they're supposed to do.
 So, how do you help your older dog to stop peeing in the house?
 Read on to find out.

 Don’t Give your Dog Free-Range of the House During Re-Potty Training